mostafaism1/dataserve-interview-task/README.md

 ## Statement

-- Build a course registration application, with an enpoint for **batch** registration, where each registration should spawn its own thread, and upon completion print `"SUCCESS"` to the console.
+- Build a course registration application, with an endpoint for **batch** registration, where each registration should spawn its own thread, and upon completion print `"SUCCESS"` to the console.

 - Use **Spring Boot** and **Hibernate**.